dudekmichal/dudekmichal.github.io/about.md

 ## Some projects
 - #### Artificial patient for the ECG signal
-A python application that simulates a electrocardiograph device
+A python application that simulates an electrocardiograph device.
 ![ECG simulator]({{ site.baseurl }}/assets/images/posts/about/ecgsimulator.jpg)

 - #### Lactate level